-The Health Services Office is open to all members of the College community for emergency care, treatment of minor illness, referrals, medical excuses, accident reports, student insurance, and counseling about health-related matters.
+The Health Services office is open to all members of the College community for emergency care, treatment of minor illness, referrals, medical excuses, accident reports, student insurance, and counseling about health-related matters.
 Health Services also sponsors clinics and seminars for students, staff members and residents of the community.
-Hours during which the College nurse is on duty are posted outside the Health Office, room L-101 in the Lowe Building.
+Hours during which the College nurse is on duty are posted outside the Health office, room L-101.